Teoscar Hernández Player Props: Mariners vs. Blue Jays

 - The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays have the fifth-ranked team ERA among all league pitching staffs (3.80).
+- The Blue Jays have the seventh-ranked team ERA among all MLB pitching staffs (3.86).

+- Blue Jays pitchers combine to give up 126 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

+- Manoah (2-8) takes the mound for the Blue Jays in his 16th start of the season.
+He's put together a 6.18 ERA in 67 2/3 innings pitched, with 56 strikeouts.

-- His most recent time out was on Saturday, July 8 against the Detroit Tigers, when the right-hander threw six innings, surrendering two earned runs while allowing five hits.
+- The right-hander's last time out came on Tuesday against the San Diego Padres, when he threw three innings, surrendering four earned runs while giving up three hits.

+- The 25-year-old has a 6.18 ERA and 7.5 strikeouts per nine innings across 15 games this season, while allowing a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.